Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Abstract

 \section{Abstract}

-Recently, diffusion-based methods have achieved great improvements in the video inpainting task.
-However, these methods still face many challenges, such as maintaining temporal consistency and the time-consuming issue.
-This paper proposes an advanced video inpainting framework using optical \textbf{Flo}w-guided \textbf{E}fficient \textbf{D}iffusion, called FloED.
-Specifically, FloED employs a dual-branch architecture, where a flow branch first restores corrupted flow and a multi-scale flow adapter provides motion guidance to the main inpainting branch.
-Additionally, a training-free latent interpolation method is proposed to accelerate the multi-step denoising process using flow warping.
-Further introducing a flow attention cache mechanism, FLoED efficiently reduces the computational cost brought by incorporating optical flow.
-Comprehensive experiments in both background restoration and object removal tasks demonstrate that FloED outperforms state-of-the-art methods from the perspective of both performance and efficiency.
+The text-guided video inpainting technique has significantly improved the performance of content generation applications.
+A recent family for these improvements uses diffusion models, which have become essential for achieving high-quality video inpainting results, yet they still face performance bottlenecks in temporal consistency and computational efficiency.
+This motivates us to propose a new video inpainting framework using optical \textbf{\underline{Flo}}w-guided \textbf{\underline{E}}fficient \textbf{\underline{D}}iffusion (FloED) for higher video coherence.
+Specifically, FloED employs a dual-branch architecture, where the time-agnostic flow branch restores corrupted flow first, and the multi-scale flow adapters provide motion guidance to the main inpainting branch.
+Besides, a training-free latent interpolation method is proposed to accelerate the multi-step denoising process using flow warping.
+With the flow attention cache mechanism, FLoED efficiently reduces the computational cost of incorporating optical flow.
+Extensive experiments on background restoration and object removal tasks show that FloED outperforms state-of-the-art diffusion-based methods in both quality and efficiency.
+Our codes and models will be made publicly available.